 I had a front row seat to witness the profound results of a choice.

 We’d just concluded the first week of summer Day Camp at North Pointe.
 The entire facility was turned over to our Children’s Ministry team so that kids to experience “Cave Quest: Following Jesus.”

-North Pointe comes alive with over 200 energetic campers and leaders on site.
+North Pointe came alive with over 200 energetic campers and leaders on site.

 North Pointe’s Children’s Ministry delivered a multi-media rich, entertaining and inspiring presentation entitled, “The Choice” on a Sunday morning.

 Of the seventy plus participants, 90% are less than 5 feet tall on their tiptoes (that includes one of our vertically challenged adult leaders).
 They did us proud as they took us on a journey of choices from the first verse of the Bible, through to the New Testament and on to the realities of our lives today.

 Because of a choice, on a Sunday morning in April 2016 our Anomaly Youth Ministry presented their 4th annual musical drama – “Out Of The Woods.”
 Teens and young adults communicated what was important to them about finding their way home.